shapiromatron/hawc/docs/source/index.rst

-..
-Health Assessment Workspace Collaborative documentation master file, created by sphinx-quickstart on Mon Sep 15 10:09:22 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Health Assessment Workspace Collaborative's documentation!
 =====================================================================

 .. image:: https://zenodo.org/badge/25273569.svg
    :target: https://zenodo.org/badge/latestdoi/25273569

 The Health Assessment Workspace Collaborative (HAWC) is a website designed to capture key data and analyses performed in conducting human-health assessment of chemicals and other environmental exposures in-order to establish hazard identification and potentially derive quantitative levels of concern.

-The development team consists of:

-* Andy Shapiro
-* Josh Addington

-The Principal Investigator (PI) is:

-* Ivan Rusyn
+The public website is currently available on `<hawcproject.org>`_, though there are additional versions available.

 Contents: